Service User Involvement: Little i - Big I

 Our approach to QI stresses the importance of hearing all the voices involved in the area of work that you want to improve.
 Different people have different perspectives, and these can open up new ways of thinking about the ways we work and deliver services.

-Service users and carers have a unique view on our services, and their views should help shape your improvement work, from as early as possible.
+Service Users and Carers (also called Experts by Experience) have a unique view on our services, and their views should help shape your improvement work, from as early as possible.
 Evidence suggests that the QI projects which involve patients and carers achieve more lasting improvements than the QI projects that do not.

-There are different ways of working with service users and carers to ensure that their involvement is meaningful.
-We often refer to service user involvement as Little i and Big I.
+There are different ways of working with Service users and carers to ensure that their involvement is meaningful.
+We often refer to involvement as Little i and Big I.

 Involvement with a little i means asking the people who use your service for ideas, what needs improving and have they noticed the improvements (after a project is completed) This can be done through a survey, focus groups etc. It is a periodic partnership.